One of Rathmines’ smallest buildings happens to be one of the most distinctive, for it houses a Dublin art collective, MART.

 A previous exhibition at the Fire Station ‘Freedom of Movement’; which finished in September 2017, was an intriguing look at a collection of films by Berlin-based artists Nina Fischer & Maroan el Sani.
 The Core Project, at the Rua Red Gallery in Tallaght, is a show by MART’s co-director Matthew Nevin.
 Started back in 2010, the artist sought to make a connection with one resident from every sovereign state in the world.
 He asked them to record a spontaneous, videoed response to the question: “What is going to happen Next?”
 The respondents had to open their envelope in front of the camera, and so had no time to prepare their answers.
 Where exactly they opened it; how they reacted when they read the question, and what they then chose to share, was all entirely up to them.

 Nevin has received around 144 video responses to date.
 This diverse treasure trove of audio-visual information is worth a visit.
-The project in its entirety will have three strands: video installation at Rua Red Gallery; 144 videos on a website www.thecoreproject.net and a feature-length movie, planned for 2018.
+The project in its entirety will have two strands: video installation at Rua Red Gallery; and a feature-length movie called What Is Going To Happen Next?.

 Returning to MART, it’s clear they deserve huge credit for re-purposing the fire station.
 It’s a bonus their tenancy not only maintains a beautiful old building, but keeps it open to the public too.
 From the artists’ point of view, MART provide the Holy Grail: affordable studios, along with a community and even a de facto support network, for people who often face what is after all a difficult, occasionally very isolating profession.
 Clearly MART enhances the cultural vibrancy of Rathmines.
 Arguably it even “internationalises” the area, as overseas artists exhibiting in MART venues make a pit stop among a network of creativity stretching from Norway to Greece to North America, Latvia and France.